riboseinc/terraform-aws-iam-authenticating-group/README.md

 Steps:

-    1. The function will describe all rules in the given security group.
+    1. The function will describe all rules in the given iam group.

     2. For every rule, it will check the description for the time of last update.
         -   If the elapsed time is less than the configured X seconds, don't do anything.
-        -   If the elapsed time is more than the configured X seconds, it means that the rule has expired, and it should execute `revoke-security-group-ingress` on it.
+        -   If the elapsed time is more than the configured X seconds, it means that the rule has expired, and it should execute `revoke-iam-group` on it.
-            (e.g., if all rules are expired, the security group should now contain no rules)
+            (e.g., if all rules are expired, the iam group should now contain no rules)

     3. Done.